percona/percona-server-mysql-operator/CONTRIBUTING.md

    perconaservermysqls.ps.percona.com          2022-06-27T15:14:49Z
    ```

-   To verify your operator works correctly, you can check the logs from operator
+   To verify your Operator works correctly, you can check its logs:
    ```
    kubectl logs percona-server-mysql-operator-<pod-hash>
    ```
-   To get more detailed information in operator log change `LOG_LEVEL` value to `DEBUG`
+   To get more detailed information in the Operator log, change `LOG_LEVEL` value to `DEBUG`
-   in `deploy/operator.yaml`file.
+   in the `deploy/operator.yaml`file.
    Now you need to create a custom resource (CR) from CRD.
    Here we will show CR for percona cluster with default asynchronous replication:
    ```